Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

 - Added support for setting the remote certificate validation callback for AMQP TCP connections.
 - The library now includes `IProvisioningClientRetryPolicy` implementations: `ProvisioningClientExponentialBackoffRetryPolicy`, `ProvisioningClientFixedDelayRetryPolicy`, `ProvisioningClientIncrementalDelayRetryPolicy` and `ProvisioningClientNoRetry`, which can be set via `ProvisioningClientOptions.RetryPolicy`.
+ - ProvisioningRegistrationSubstatus.ReprovisionedToInitalAssignment value added meaning the device has been reprovisioned to a previously assigned IoT hub.

 #### API mapping